dipu-ray/Phitron-B7/03. Basic Data Structures/Week 02-Linked List/Module 06-Singly Linked List Operations/README.md

 - `Tail` that's means the last node are tail
 - When a `pointer` have change then you add to `reference` and when a `pointer` will not change then you will not use to `reference`.
 - When you will use `reference` everywhere that's a big problem.
 You can use `reference` everywhere.
+- If linked list are empty and head or tail insert a value then this program: `empty_node.cpp`